How to Digitally Enable Customer-Focused Supply Chain Management

 Yet, here we are in 2019, and we’re already seeing several successful Supply Chain 4.0. projects in action.
-Unilever – the top leader in the supply chain management for several years in a row – is pioneering with several new solutions at once.
+Unilever – the top leader in the supply chain management for several years in a row according to Gartner ratings – is pioneering with several new solutions at once.
 The company recently switched to robotic process automation to support the order-to-cash process and is running several blockchain pilots aimed at optimizing the resource-intensive processes such as accounts payable management and media buying.

 Amazon, P&G, Apple, Colgate and 3M are several other major digital supply chain examples, who can be called “Digital Champions” in PwC terms.
 Digital Champions, who have already digitized parts of their chains, are now looking beyond merely optimizing the low value, resource-heavy SCM (Supply Chain Management) processes.
 They are rushing to create an integrated Customer Solutions ecosystems – a new business realm that enables easy access to customer insights, seamless delivery of tailored solutions and services to their customers, and additional value generation at all stages of the supply chain.